nmljourn124/final_project/README.md

 So because Psychology and Business Management and Administration have far greater employed individuals, their overall unemployment rate is decreased.

+## Visualizing What I Found
+After everything I found through filtering, I noticed that there were a handful of majors that kept resurfacing when searching for the highest and lowest values of each column.
+I wanted to compare the data on the spreadsheet by majors.
+So after a second round of cleaning, I began to make pivot tables and graphs.

+### Second Round of Cleaning

+1. Deleted the following columns:
+* Major code
+* 25th percentile of earnings
+* 75th percentile of earnings
+* sample size

+2. Changed the values under "sharewomen" to be percentages and then moved this column next to the "women" column
+3. Created "sharemen" to reflect the percentage of males out of the total in each major.
+Used the following forumla then draged the :

+              ``` = D2/C2 ```
+*

 <iframe title="Most Common College Majors for Men and Women" aria-label="chart" id="datawrapper-chart-Yb0qW" src="https://datawrapper.dwcdn.net/Yb0qW/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="579"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>